Z3rio/zerio-proximityprompts/README.md

     key = "E", -- key to press
     position = vector3(0.0, 0.0, 0.0), -- position of the proximity prompt
-    params = {"test", "data"}, -- this gets passed through into the usage callback as shown below usage = function(data) -- function which gets executed when you use the proximity prompt print("Proximity prompt got used, the following params got passed: " .. json.encode(data)) end,
+    params = {"test", "data"}, -- this gets passed through into the usage callback as shown below usage = function(data, actions) -- function which gets executed when you use the proximity prompt -- actions is the same object which gets returned from `AddNewPrompt`, meaning you can use :Remove, :Update, and such on it. print("Proximity prompt got used, the following params got passed: " .. json.encode(data)) end,
     drawdist = 3, -- max distance to see the prompt